 But I realize I simply can’t juggle everything anymore.
-This website has too many moving parts, my nonprofit is picking up, my business partners and I want to create more hostels, and I want get offline more.
+This website has too many moving parts, my nonprofit is picking up, and I want to get offline more.
 Trying to do them all at once means I can’t do any of them well and they become sources of anxiety, not joy.

-I hadn’t noticed this before because I was doing them all while at home in NYC.
+I hadn’t noticed this before because I was doing them all while at home in New York City.

 But then I went on the road — and I felt like I was drowning.
 I just felt a weight on my shoulders I never felt before.
 I couldn’t enjoy anything.